turingschool/career-development-curriculum-site/mixed_groups/mixed_industry_interest_prompts.md

 As a group, discuss:

-* What interests you in this field?
+* What interests you about this field?
 How can you incorporate your interest in this industry into your professional story?
 * What steps could you take to learn more about this industry?
 Who should you network with?
 Share tips with each other.
 * Who from the Turing alumni network works in this industry?
 How could you find out?
 * Explore some of the resources at the link for your group above.
 Share takeaways with each other.